Afghan Girls Robotics Team Allowed To Enter U.S. For Competition

 I look forward to welcoming this brilliant team of Afghan girls, and their competitors, to Washington DC next week! #WomenInSTEM https://t.co/01qDduyglS— Ivanka Trump (@IvankaTrump) July 12, 2017

-The international competition, which runs July 16-18, is staged annually by the non-profit First Global.
-One team from each country is invited to participate, like an Olympics of high school robot-builders.
-Gambia's team, which designed a robot to clean contaminated rivers, also faced visa problems, but they were permitted last week to travel to the U.S.
+The international competition, which runs July 16 to 18, is staged annually by the nonprofit First Global.
+One team from each country is invited to participate, like an Olympics of high school robot builders.
+Gambia's team, which designed a robot to clean contaminated rivers, also faced visa problems but was permitted last week to travel to the U.S.

 "I truly believe our greatest power is the power to convene nations, to bring people together in the pursuit of a common goal and prove that our similarities greatly outweigh our differences," said First Global President Joe Sestak in a statement.
 "That is why I am most grateful to the U.S. Government and its State Department for ensuring Afghanistan, as well as Gambia, would be able to join us for this international competition this year."